 The “Kingdom of God” is one of the more prominent themes that occurs throughout the Gospels.
 A quick inquiry will find the term frequently mentioned in all the Gospel records, to varying degrees of prevalence.
-And without burying ourselves in assorted opinions of what the “Kingdom of God” (or “Kingdom of Heaven”) is or isn’t, let’s just chalk it up to God’s intrusion on our world in the person and work of His Son, Christ Jesus.
-The simple fact is, God’s Kingdom is an invasion of our manufactured kingdoms, a reclamation of what is rightfully His.
+And without burying ourselves in assorted opinions of what the “Kingdom of God” (or “Kingdom of Heaven”) is or isn’t, let’s just chalk it up to God’s intrusion on our world in the person and work of his Son, Christ Jesus.
+The simple fact is, God’s Kingdom is an invasion of our manufactured kingdoms, a reclamation of what is rightfully his.

-As Jesus’s earthly ministry unfolds, His insistence on the impending Kingdom of Heaven intensifies.
-In Luke 13, Christ journeys with His disciples towards Jerusalem and the ultimate culmination of His ministry — that is — the cross.
+As Jesus’s earthly ministry unfolds, his insistence on the impending Kingdom of Heaven intensifies.
+In Luke 13, Christ journeys with his disciples towards Jerusalem and the ultimate culmination of his ministry — that is — the cross.
 And so it is that Christ spends ample time in this chapter speaking to this Kingdom, and all its ramifications for the present world.
 It is referenced four times in this chapter alone.
 (Luke 13:18, 20, 28-29) And of all the allusions to and illustrations of the imminent reign of the Heavenly Father, none is more peculiar than that of Luke 13:18-19, in which we find Jesus’s Parable of the Mustard Seed:

 “He said therefore, ‘What is the kingdom of God like?
 And to what shall I compare it?
 It is like a grain of mustard seed that a man took and sowed in his garden, and it grew and became a tree, and the birds of the air made nests in its branches.’”

 This parable is curious not only because of its content but also its context.
 The “therefore” in verse 18 obviously connects the ensuing words to the preceding scene.
 (Luke 13:10-17) Thus, our attention should begin there.